Killing for living

 “The worst thing, worse than the physical danger, is the emotional toll.
-If you work in the stick pit [where hogs are killed] for any period of time—that let’s [sic] you kill things but doesn’t let you care.
-You may look a hog in the eye that’s walking around in the blood pit with you and think, ‘God, that really isn’t a bad looking animal.’
-You may want to pet it.
-Pigs down on the kill floor have come up to nuzzle me like a puppy.
-Two minutes later I had to kill them. … I can’t care.”
+In the stick pit [where hogs are killed], you kill but can’t care.
+You might see a hog, think it’s a nice animal, even want to pet it.
+Pigs have nuzzled me like puppies.
+Two minutes later, I had to kill them. … I can’t care.”

-It will come as no surprise that the consequences of such emotional dissonance include domestic violence, social withdrawal, drug and alcohol abuse, and severe anxiety.
-As slaughterhouse workers are increasingly being treated for post-traumatic stress disorder, researchers are finally starting to systematically explore the results of killing sentient animals for a living.
+The emotional dissonance from such work leads to domestic violence, social withdrawal, substance abuse, and severe anxiety.
+Slaughterhouse workers increasingly face post-traumatic stress disorder, prompting researchers to explore the effects of killing sentient animals for a living.

-Animal products these days are sold with a story: the animal was humanely raised, it was cage-free, it was free-ranged, it was pasture-fed, it’s hormone-free.
-Whatever.
-Excluded from these stories is the fact that an animal was killed.
-He or she was a sentient being who didn’t want to die.
-And the person who killed it—the person we almost never consider—has had to declare “I can’t care” to cope with the trauma of his job.
+Animal products are marketed as humanely raised, cage-free, free-range, pasture-fed, hormone-free, etc., but these stories omit the fact that an animal was killed.
+The person who killed it, someone we rarely consider, had to declare “I can’t care” to cope with the trauma of the job.

 Leave a Reply